Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 Life in the Coal Mines

-Due to the steep slope up to the mines, the tipple was located almost a quarter mile away from the mines.
-From this point, miners would ascend the steep slope and ride the cars along the motor line to the mines entrance.
+Due to the steep slope up to the mines, the tipple was located almost a quarter-mile away from the mines.
+From this point, miners would ascend the steep slope and ride the cars along the motor line to the mine entrance.

 Work in the Witteville mines was intense.
-Dark, crowded spaces generally had a detrimental effect on the miners moral.
-The mineshafts, or slopes, were typically six feet wide and five 1/2 to six feet high.
+Dark, crowded spaces generally had a detrimental effect on the miners' morale.
+The mineshafts, or slopes, were typically 6 feet wide and 5.5 to 6 feet high.
 Miners constantly had to stoop over as they moved about.
-The main slopes weren’t much better as they averaged eight feet wide and ranged from 5 feet 8 inches to six feet two inches high.
+The main slopes weren’t much better as they averaged eight feet wide and ranged from 5 feet 8 inches to 6 feet 2 inches high.